-My areas of research are knowledge extraction, data management, information retrieval, and natural language processing.
-I also work on machine learning methods applied to these fields.
-I have supervised graduate level research on the problems of named entity recognition, entity typing and disambiguation; open relation extraction from text; understanding social processes in Wikipedia article authoring; mining citation networks; and semistructured data management.
+My research is on knowledge extraction, data management, information retrieval, and natural language processing.
+I work on machine learning methods applied to these fields.
+I have supervised graduate level research on the problems of named entity recognition, typing and disambiguation; open relation extraction; understanding social processes in Wikipedia article authoring; mining citation networks; and semistructured data management.

 I am passionate about open linked data and the Semantic Web, and I work with Digital Humanities colleagues on creating, indexing, and processing knowledge graphs out of heritage, cultural, scholarly, and literary work.

 I was a founding member and principal investigator of the NSERC Business Intelligence Network, working on information extraction from text.

 I teach databases, natural language processing, and information retrieval.

 I recently served as associate editor of the IEEE Transactions on Knowledge and Data Engineering (TKDE) and Computational Intelligence.

 Occasionally, I serve as a reviewer for ACM Computing Reviews.

 My students and I contribute often open source research code.
 Some recent projects: